Logo

 Raw Excel SmartList

 At this point, I have some data to work with to create and fine-tune my macro.
-If you’re not used to working with VBA, one way to quickly get something to work with is to plan your steps, then record the macro to get some of the commands ready.
-Here’s a brief .gif example of me doing just that to show you what I mean.
+For users not used to working with VBA, one way to quickly get something to work with is to plan out the steps, and then record the macro to get some of the commands ready.

 My steps were: